GuillaumeSmaha/youtube-webos-cobalt-browser/README.md

 Cobalt [only support a subset of HTML tags](https://cobalt.dev/development/reference/supported-features.html), youtube-webos had to be reworked to only use `div` tag.

+This project doesn't work with all LG TV.
+It is required that the Offical Youtube Application for your TV is using Cobalt with the library libcobalt.so

+This application uses https://github.com/GuillaumeSmaha/youtube-webos-cobalt-app to provide the `*.css` and `*.js` files to inject into Cobalt.

 ![Configuration Screen](./screenshots/1_sm.jpg)
 ![Segment Skipped](./screenshots/2_sm.jpg)